 The flexible kind can also cook thicker food, though may be a bit more unwieldy.
-However, where they really excel is cooking fish.
+However, where they really excel is cooking scallops and other similar fish foods.
 Larger fish not only fit better on their (on average) larger cooking grids but fit more snugly.
 This means when you flip them, they stay still and are easier to cook evenly and well.

 Finally, in terms of price, you want to look for something that costs no more than about $30.
 Even the best shouldn’t cost more than that, as overall a fish grilling basket is a fairly cheap cooking implement, even if it is an invaluable tool for the grilled fish connoisseur.